Royals vs. Guardians MLB Betting Odds, Trends & Prediction

-The Kansas City Royals head to Cleveland to face the Guardians at 6:40 PM ET on Tuesday night in Game 1 of a three-game set.
+The Kansas City Royals remain in Cleveland to face the Guardians at 6:40 PM ET on Wednesday night in Game 2 of a three-game set.
 Keep reading for our Royals vs. Guardians betting prediction.

 Can the Guardians win the game outright as money-line home favorites?